webgptorg/book/CLAIMS.md

 TODO: [🐊] Pick the best claim

+> It's time for a paradigm shift.
+The future of software is in plain English, French or Latin... not Python, JavaScript or C.

+> It's time for a paradigm shift.
+The future of software in plain English, French or Latin...

 > Build responsible, controlled and transparent applications on top of LLM models!

 > Supercharge your use of large language models